sethtroisi/prime-gap/README.md

   * [x] Make method2 the default
   * [x] config.verbose in gap\_search, gap\_stats, gap\_test
 * combined\_sieve.cpp
+  * [x] Test number to be marked combosite see if already marked by 2 / 3 and skip (e.g. try to avoid memory lookup)
   * [x] "expect %ld left" doesn't match
   * [x] Write time_sieve into DB
   * Method2 (all composites in memory)